 Formulated to replicate the arid soils of the Savannah and desserts.
 This is a clay based substrate making it suitable for digging and burrowing.
 It isn’t cheap but It comes in 4 different colours and is available in 7 or 20 litre bags.

-Types of Non Particle Substrates
+Non Particle Substrates

 Reptile carpet is available in a range of sizes and several colours.
 It is soft and easy to cut to size.
 They are reusable and relatively easy to clean.
 It is advisable that you have several carpets or cut the carpet into sections to make cleaning easier.
 The carpet will need to be taken out, cleaned and sanitized regularly at the very least weekly.
 It may need to be as often as daily especially for the babies as they tend to poop a lot!
 Buying multiple carpets can also become costly, but once bought they do last a while.